 What is Wellers Impact?

-Wellers Impact is an impact investment specialist that aims to tackle some of the most prevalent issues that inhibit sustainable development.
+Wellers Impact is an impact investment management specialist that aims to tackle some of the most prevalent issues that inhibit sustainable development.

 Wellers Impact are passionate about using economics to transform lives and communities whilst generating risk adjusted, market rate returns for investors.
 We invest in SMEs across a variety of sectors, including real estate, plastics and waste management and independent manufacturing supply chains.
 Please take a look at the Wellers Impact website to find out more about our projects and sustainable approach to investing.